Global Powers' Commitment To Intervene In Genocides May Be Waning

 U.N.
 Worries South Sudan Is On The Brink Of Genocide

-Ban has described Syria described as a "gaping hole in the global conscience," and the U.N. fears that South Sudan is on the brink of genocide and that "fires are still burning" in Yemen, Mali and the Central African Republic.
+Ban has described Syria as a "gaping hole in the global conscience."
+The U.N. fears that South Sudan is on the brink of genocide and that "fires are still burning" in Yemen, Mali and the Central African Republic.

 "The reason, clearly — lack of solidarity, global solidarity," Ban told reporters at his final news conference.
 "Unfortunately, [U.N.] member states have shown some stepping back from their firm agreement on Responsibility to Protect."

-The concept, endorsed by the world body in 2005 just before Ban became UN Secretary General, says that world powers need to step in to save civilians from genocide when local governments are unable, or are carrying out the atrocities.
+The concept, endorsed by the world body in 2005 just before Ban became U.N. secretary general, says that world powers need to step in to save civilians from genocide when local governments are unable, or are carrying out the atrocities.

 The Obama administration was an early advocate of R2P, as it is often called, setting up an atrocities prevention board and telling the U.S. Holocaust Memorial Museum in 2012 that "preventing mass atrocities and genocide is a core national-security interest — and a core moral responsibility — of the United States of America."